 - Examine your child’s smile for signs of any damaging dental conditions or diseases.

-Dr. Funny and Dr. Maynor frequently recommend sealants for the permanent molars as soon as they come in, which is usually between the ages of 6 and 12 years old.
+Dr. Funny and Dr. Maynor will frequently recommend sealants for the permanent molars as soon as they come in, which is usually between the ages of 6 and 12 years old.
 We can apply dental sealants in just one short, comfortable visit to our practice.
 Sealants can be a powerful tool in preventing decay and keeping your child’s smile healthy.

 Digital X-rays are one of the advanced diagnostic tools we use to provide your child with the best possible care.
 Digital radiography has changed the way we take dental X-rays by making the process faster and more comfortable than ever before.
 Digital X-rays use a digital sensor to take images of your child’s teeth with significantly less radiation than traditional film.
-Our dentists can instantly view the high-quality images on monitors to provide you with efficient, accurate diagnoses regarding your child’s teeth.
-We also have an intraoral camera that our team uses to show both the patient and parent areas of their teeth and gums not typically visible in the mirror.
+Our pediatric dentists can instantly view the high-quality images on monitors to provide you with efficient, accurate diagnoses regarding your child’s teeth.
+We also have an intraoral camera that our team uses to show both the patient and parent areas of the teeth and gums not typically visible in the mirror.
 Digital radiography is used to identify and diagnose several types of dental problems, such as:

 - Decay in between teeth

 - Fractures in existing fillings

 - Infection in the tooth nerves

 - Bone loss

 Fluoride is a mineral that is naturally found in water and many foods.
 While we receive a certain amount of fluoride from our diets and from using fluoridated toothpaste, Dr. Funny and Dr. Maynor may recommend fluoride treatment to further strengthen your child’s teeth and prevent cavities.